rupesh-25/Railwaychatbot/README.md

 2. **Backend Customization**: Since our code has been removed from the Flask backend (`main.py`), you have the flexibility to tailor it to your specific requirements.
 Customize the backend logic to align with your desired functionality.

-## About the Developer
+## About the Developers
 Hi, I am Rupesh.
-I am a student pursuing education in Artificial Intelligence and Data Science.
+I have developed this project along with my friend Suvam Kumar Verma.
+We both are students pursuing education in Artificial Intelligence and Data Science.

 ---